medialab/minet/docs/cli.md

                              [--rcfile RCFILE] [--password PASSWORD] [-i INPUT]
                              [--explode EXPLODE] [-s SELECT] [--total TOTAL]
                              [-o OUTPUT]
-                             handle-or-did_or_handle-or-did_column
+                             profile_or_profile_column

-# Minet Bluesky Get Follows From Handle Or DID Command
+# Minet Bluesky Get Follows from Handle or DID command

 Get whether follows of a user giving its handle or DID or respective follows of several users given their handle or did from the column of a CSV file.
 This command uses the Bluesky HTTP API.

 Positional Arguments:
-  handle-or-did_or_handle-or-did_column
+  profile_or_profile_column     Single profile to process or name of the CSV
-                                Single handle-or-did to process or name of the CSV column containing handle-or-dids when using
+                                column containing profiles when using
                                 -i/--input.

 Optional Arguments: